Scotts Valley, California: History

 From the 1840s, money-making activity in Scotts Valley centered on several industries: lumber, grain, the milling of grain, and most importantly the tanning of hides and working of leather.
 Beginning in the 1930s, peat moss was removed from Scotts Valley and taken to San Francisco to supply soil for difficult indoor plants such as gardenias.
 When the peat ran out, sand and gravel were quarried and sold.

 The area was the site of Santa's Village, a Christmas-themed amusement park which opened on May 30, 1957, on a 25 acre site which was formerly Lawridge Farm, part of the former Rancho San Augustin.
 "Residents" of the park included Santa, Mrs. Santa, and elves and gnomes who operated the rides and sold tickets.
 There was a petting zoo, a bobsled ride, a whirling Christmas tree ride, and a train ride, as well as a Fairy Tale Land.
 The park was sold in 1966 but continued to be operated under lease by the Santa's Village Corporation.
 When that corporation went bankrupt in 1977. the owner considered launching a Knott's Berry Farm type of complex but was denied a permit by the city of Scotts Valley, and the park closed for good in 1979.

 Scotts Valley's most famous resident was film director Alfred Hitchcock, who lived in a mountaintop estate above the Vine Hill area from 1940 to 1972.
-Florence Owens Thompson, made famous by Dorothea Lange's Migrant Mother photograph, died in Scotts Valley in 1983.
+Florence Owens Thompson, depicted in Dorothea Lange's Migrant Mother photograph, died in Scotts Valley in 1983.

 Netflix was founded in Scotts Valley by Reed Hastings and Marc Randolph in 1997.

+In December 2024, Scotts Valley was impacted by an EF1 tornado.
+Five people were injured.